What is selective mutism (SM)?

 • Difficulty speaking is not due to a lack of knowledge or comfort with the spoken language required in the social situation

-• Individual’s not speaking is not better explained by a communication disorder
+• An individual’s not speaking is not better explained by a communication disorder

 Individuals with SM may also: